 Unless you are planning to spend lots of time on the beach, you really don’t need more than one or two days in Cinque Terre itself.
 However, there are so many other incredibly beautiful places nearby that you should consider staying longer.

-One town you definitely shouldn’t miss is Portovenere.
-It’s somewhat less busy than the 5terre villages, but very picturesque and there is more to see and do there.
+One town you definitely shouldn’t miss is Portovenere – the hidden gem nearby.
+It’s less busy than the 5terre villages, but very picturesque and there is more to see and do there.
 If you decide to visit Portovenere as well, count at least two days/ three nights for Cinque Terre.

 How to spend a day in Cinque Terre